 Capital Expense vs. Operator’s Lease

-The purchase model for capital equipment acquisition can make stay current with technologies cost-prohibitive.
+The capital-equipment purchase model can make it cost-prohibitive to stay current.
 Technology access is critical to the RSA mission to grow refractive surgery.
 The RSA is committed to changing the financial model for capital equipment so that having the best technology is affordable.

 Where practical, the RSA believes that the purchase model for equipment acquisition should change to a leasing model.
 New equipment is generally better.
 Switching to an operator’s lease model will create better alignment between the practice and their patient’s interests.